TusharPardhe/XPT-Extension/README.md

 1. Click on the releases section.
 (Located towards the left side of your github screen under about section)
 2. Download dist.zip
 3. Unpack dist.zip and delete the zip file.
-4. Open your chrome browser and go to extension settings, here from the top right corner enable developer mode.
+4. Open your chrome browser and go to settings -> extensions,
+5. When you are on extension settings enable developer mode from the top right corner slider.
-5. Now click "Load Unpacked" button on the left corner of your chrome browser and select the unpacked dist folder.
+5. Now click "Load Unpacked" button on the left corner of the page and select the unpacked dist folder from step 3.

 You are all set to use XPT :)